Dear Incoming Graduate Students,

 - Email the professor…

 - From your Northwestern (or your undergrad school) email address

 - With an informative title that summarizes of your message (i.e., “Scheduling an appointment to discuss potential research projects”)

 - With a list of times that you are free to meet for the next two weeks at least.

 - Follow up with the professor as frequently as you can if you are really interested in their research

 - If you are ambitious (and you should be), ask the PI for a research topic that you could draft an NSF proposal for before the November due date.
-This might give you insight to the PI’s level of interest as writting is generally very time consuming.
+This might give you an insight into the PI’s level of interest as writing is generally very time-consuming.
 Plus showing initiative early on is very impressive

 - Go to open houses to meet the group members and have some great food.
 These are generally in October, so pay attention to the fliers on doorways!